orpheasap/smartsolar/timeline.md

 - Then we wrote a C program which publishes the sensor's readings to the broker.
 The source code can be seen [here](../master/code/temp_mqtt.c).
 - Now the raspberry pi can send the sensor's readings to other devices through network.
 Here is a screenshot of an other computer, in wich we have installed the mosquitto clients, receiving the sensor's readings: ![alt text](https://github.com/protogelrafinas/smartsolar/blob/master/photos/mqtt_receive.png "PrtSc taken on an other computer")

 The command `mosquitto_sub -h 192.168.1.14 -t temp` subscribes to the raspberry pi (ip = 192.168.1.14) and reads the the temperature from the mqtt topic "temp".

+## 2/2/2020
+We installed the sensor in the solar heater using some silicon to secure it in place.
+The sensor was placed inside of a thermowell as you can see in the following picture.